Domes over curves: Introduction

 \begin{thm} Let \ts $\rho(a,b)\ssu \rr^3$ \ts be a unit rhombus with diagonals $a,b>0$.
 Suppose $\rho(a,b)$ can be domed.
 Then there is a nonzero polynomial \ts $P\in \qqq[x,y]$, such that \ts $P(a^2,b^2)=0$. \end{thm}

 In other words, for $a,b>0$ algebraically independent over \ts $\overline \qqq$, the corresponding unit rhombus cannot be domed, giving a negative answer to Kenyon's question.
-In fact, our tools give further examples of a unit rhombi which cannot be domed, such as \ts $\rho\bigl(\frac1\pi,\frac1\pi\bigr)$, see Corollary~\ref{c:rhombi-further}.
+In fact, our tools give further examples of unit rhombi which cannot be domed, such as \ts $\rho\bigl(\frac1\pi,\frac1\pi\bigr)$, see Corollary~\ref{c:rhombi-further}.

 The following result is a positive counterpart to the theorem.
-We show that the set of integral curves spanned by a unit triangulation is everywhere dense within the set of all integral curves.
+We show that the set of integral curves spanned by a unit triangulation is everywhere dense within the set of all integral curves, with respect to the topology induced by Fr\'{e}chet distance, see below.